Welcome to the website of the 13th International whitman week!

 With its 120,000 students, 3,500 professors and its administrative staff of 2,100 employees, Sapienza is devoted to the expansion and the sharing ofknowledge through cutting-edge research, excellence in teaching, learning and international cooperation.

-The Walt Whitman Week venue will be the Ex Vetrerie Sciarra in the lively, historic neighborhood of San Lorenzo, a ten-minute walk from the Sapienza “Città universitaria,” the university's main campus..
+The Walt Whitman Weekwill take place at the EdificioMarco Polo in the lively, historic neighborhood of San Lorenzo, a 15-minute walk from the Sapienza “Città universitaria,” the university's main campus.

 symposium - War and Peace: Whitman’s Civil War Writings (16-17 june)